sureshg/Himawari.Kt/README.md

 Himawari.Kt
 -----------

-Fetch live images of the Earth captured by the Himawari Satellite, then set them as desktop background on OSX.
+Fetch live images of the Earth captured by the [Himawari-8](https://en.wikipedia.org/wiki/Himawari_8) satellite, then set them as desktop background on OSX.
 Written in [Kotlin](https://kotlinlang.org/)

 Installation
 ------------